rowanhill/boneidle/Readme.md

  * If _any_ loader specified (by a new annotation?) has been invoked
  * If the field backing the bean getter is not null (for bean getters only, obviously)
 * Support passing a `Class` to `LazyFactory` instead / as well an instance
-* Support constructors other than the null constructor, if possible?
 * Publish to Maven Central
 * Build on Travis (or similar)